richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 ### Architecture and Schema Design

 #### Schema and Model Layout
-…influences how efficiently queries execute by shaping how data is organized and related
+...influences how efficiently queries execute by shaping how data is organized and related

 - **Normalization**: reduces redundancy and ensures data integrity by organizing data into related tables; improves write efficiency
 - **Denormalization**: adds redundancy to reduce joins for read-heavy workloads; improves performance at the cost of storage and complexity